mandeepsan/cloud-ping-tool/README.md

 1. **Set Up Configuration:**

-   Modify the `config.json` file to specify the cloud providers and regions you are interested in testing.
-Here’s the configuration template:
+   Edit the `config.json` file to specify the cloud providers and regions you are interested in testing.
+Here’s a configuration template:

    ```json
    {